Fellowship in Rheumatology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 Meggan Claire Mackay, MD

-Investigator, Autoimmune & Musculoskeletal Disorders, The Feinstein Institute for Medical Research
+Investigator, Autoimmune & Musculoskeletal Disorders, The Feinstein Institutes for Medical Research

 Associate Professor, Molecular Medicine and Medicine, Zucker School of Medicine

 Director - Myositis and Vasculitis Center, Long Island Jewish Medical Center

 Assistant Professor, Zucker School of Medicine

 Sonali Narain, MD

 Fibromyalgia Wellness Center

 Undergraduate: Georgetown University BSN